5baddi/laravel-google-ads-lib/readme.md

 All needed configuration data is took from `googleads.php` config file.
 But you always may pass new values on the fly if required.

-You may override the default environment value calling the env method:
+You may override the default access level value calling the setAccessLevel method:

 ```
 $ads->setAccessLevel('test');